kukuu/secure-restful-react-redux-web-app/bookworm/bookworm-api/README.md

 Install `mongodb`.
 In root folder run `yarn`.

-Kindly note that for security purposes all environmental and configuration files are removed and disabled from here other than package json and .eslintrc.
-Specifically the .env file.
+Kindly note that for security purposes all environmental and configuration files are removed and disabled from here other than package json.
+Specifically the .env and .eslintrc files.